-Political parties also reported to the ODIHR SEAM several cases of pressure on public officials, especially in the west of the country, including attempts to instrumentalize the police.43 As in previous elections, the MISA established an online tool through which public employees could report instances of pressure.
-Only two reports were filed, despite a number of allegations of pressure picked up by the media.44
+Political parties also reported to the ODIHR SEAM several cases of pressure on public officials, especially in the west of the country, including attempts to instrumentalize the police.
+As in previous elections, the MISA established an online tool through which public employees could report instances of pressure.
+Only two reports were filed, despite a number of allegations of pressure picked up by the media.

 In the last days before the elections there were several allegations of vote-buying around the country, involving socially vulnerable people, often, but not exclusively, in Roma communities.
 The ODIHR SEAM was informed that prosecutors had opened investigations in several cases.
 In the days before the elections there was evidence of divisions within the MoI.
 These reflected the arrangement in the caretaker government by which the interior minister was appointed by the opposition VMRO-DPMNE and an additional deputy minister was appointed by the SDSM, in addition to the regular deputy minister from the DUI.
 In the days before the elections, the minister and additional deputy minister took opposing positions on vote buying allegations.
-Several parties

-42 Following the Prespa Agreement and a consultative referendum in September 2018, the parliament enacted constitutional amendments in January 2019 to change the country's name.
-The agreement ended the longstanding dispute with Greece over the country's name and opened up the path towards NATO and EU integration.
-43 informed the ODIHR SEAM that these divisions continued on election day, as parties sought to engage the police on their behalf through their respective minister or deputy ministers.
+Several parties informed the ODIHR SEAM that these divisions continued on election day, as parties sought to engage the police on their behalf through their respective minister or deputy ministers.
 Given the crucial role of police in ensuring a secure environment for elections, such politicisation of the police is particularly concerning.